Back to blog

 3. Operating Surplus or Deficit

 If insurance costs jumped from $80,000 to $120,000, that $40,000 increase has to come from somewhere.
-Either assessments go up, or other expenses get cut.
+Either assessments go up, or something else gets cut.

 5. Ratio of Operating Expenses to Reserve Contributions

 A healthy HOA allocates 20-40% of its total budget to reserves.
-If the reserve contribution is less than 10% of the total budget, the community is spending everything on current operations and not saving for the future.
+If the reserve contribution is less than 10% of the total budget, the community is spending everything on current operations and saving nothing for the future.

 Red Flags That Should Make You Nervous